MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-prepare-for-deployment.md

 To display a list of Windows applications that can synchronize settings with their package family name, enabled status, and enabled source, open a Windows PowerShell window, type Get-UevAppxPackage, and press ENTER.

->**Note**
+> [!NOTE]
-Starting in Windows 10, version 1607, you can configure UE-V to not synchronize Windows applications settings if the device is configured to use Enterprise State Roaming.
+> Starting in Windows 10, version 1607, you can configure UE-V to not synchronize Windows applications settings if the device is configured to use Enterprise State Roaming.

 ### UE-V-support for roaming printers